Part of the Snowmad Sassy Business Corner: quick, blunt marketing lessons for wedding venues that want more inquiries and less nonsense.

 - Share relevant stories

-- Expand on details
+- Expand on details that matter to them

-When Couples Are Done:
+When Couples Are Done

 - Notice the signals